abe511/kafka-go-service/README.md

 ## kafka go service

-a pipeline which let's you send a message to kafka, store it in a db, consume the message and update its status in the db
+a pipeline which lets you send a message to kafka, store it in a db, consume the message and update its status in the db

 ---
 send a message: